LucDuponcheelAtGitHub/programming_course/chapter02/README.md

 *continuations* for short.
 Once an argument `a` has been bound to function `f_z2y`, transforming it to a result `b`, transforming *continues* by using `b` as an argument and binding it to `f_y2x`.

+The first parameter, `z`, of `BIND` is a *call by value*, *cbv* for short, one, the second parameter, `f_z2y`, of `BIND` is a *call by name*, *cbn* for short, one.
+Ideally cbn parameters should be *lazy* parameters, but, as far as I know, `Scala` does not fully support lazy parameters yet.

-In my opinion it is instructive to think about `bind` as an operation binding an expression argument `ez` to an expression producing function `bindExpression`.
+Recall that you can also think about `bind` as an operation binding an expression argument `ez` to an expression producing function `bindExpression`.
 Below is the `bindExpression` binary operation definition in terms of `bind`.

 Let